openstack/operations-guide/doc/ops-guide/source/ch_arch_examples.rst

 .. note::

-   As always, refer to the Glossary if you are unclear about any of the terminology mentioned in architecture examples.
+   As always, refer to the :doc:`common/glossary` if you are unclear about any of the terminology mentioned in architecture examples.

 .. toctree::
    :maxdepth: 2